 Appeals and Complaints

-The University operates a Policy and Procedures on Student Appeals and a Complaints Handling Procedure (CHP), providing frameworks through which you, as a student of the University, can formalise any concerns you may have about aspects of your academic or non-academic experience.
+The University’s Policy and Procedure on Academic Appeals and the University’s Complaints Handling Procedure (CHP) provide frameworks through which you, as a student of the University, can formalise any concerns you may have about aspects of your academic or non-academic experience.

 These processes have been designed to ensure that raising an appeal or a complaint is accessible and simple and that robust, fair mechanisms exist for their consideration.